ginader/HTML5-placeholder-polyfill/readme.markdown

 HTML5 placeholder Polyfill
 ===========================

 Lightweight and very robust little jQuery Plugin that generates the look and feel of the HTML5 placeholder attribut for Browsers without native support.
+It also adds an extra title in case the placeholder text is too long to be displayed.
+Thanks to Modernizr/yepnope nothing get loaded when the Browser natively supports the placeholder.

 requires: